z0r0z/majeur/docs/src/README.md

 ### Ragequit
 The defining feature of Moloch-style DAOs: **members can always exit**.

 Burn your shares/loot → receive your proportional share of the treasury.
-Own 10% of shares?
+Own 10% of total (shares + loot)?
 Claim 10% of every treasury token.
 This creates a floor price for membership and protects minorities from majority tyranny.

 *Limitation: You can only claim external tokens (ETH, USDC, etc.) — not the DAO's own shares, loot, or badges.*